 For example, the physical components of a stadium can be designed in a manner to reduce safety and security risks and otherwise provide facilities which make spectators feel respected and welcome.
 However, this key objective can only truly be achieved if the physical infrastructure is supplemented by positive interaction between stadium personnel (staff and stewards) and spectators.
 Basic tasks like responding in a friendly manner to directional questions can have a disproportionately positive impact on spectator perceptions.
-This, in turn, can have a major impact on levels of compliance with steward requests, and the extent to which spectators are willing to self regulate their own behaviour (even amidst the passionate atmosphere of a high risk event) and that of their fellow spectators.
+This, in turn, can have a major impact on levels of compliance with steward requests, and the extent to which spectators are willing to self-regulate their own behaviour (even amidst the passionate atmosphere of a high-risk event) and that of their fellow spectators.

-The significance of this is that an excellent physical infrastructure will help make spectators feel safe and make them inclined to behave appropriately.
+The significance of this is that a good physical infrastructure will help make spectators feel safe and welcome and will ensure an inclusive event-day experience leading to spectators being more inclined to respect their fellow spectators, the stadium, its facilities and staff.
 However, if they are treated badly then this will negate that initial inclination whereas if they are treated well then it will reinforce and enhance their initial inclination.